-- Definition analogue absorption: a neutron does not exist any more after an absorption process - Definition non-analogue absorption: the neutron is not killed after an absorption process but it lives on with a lower weight, capture gammas are created with a weight corresponding to the surviving neutron - WHAT(2): Group limit for non-analogue absorption (neutrons in groups >= WHAT(2) undergo non-analog absorption) - Default: 230 - WHAT(3): non-analogue survival probability - WARNING: Only experts should modify the non-analogue absorption survival probability! - If no LOW-BIAS card is given non-analogue absorption depends on the DEFAULT card cf. manual - The change of weight of the particle is taken into account (cf. lecture about biasing)
+- Definition analogue absorption: a neutron does not exist any more after an absorption process - Definition non-analogue absorption: the neutron is not killed after an absorption process but it lives on with a lower weight, capture gammas are created with a weight corresponding to the surviving neutron - WHAT(2): Group limit for non-analogue absorption (neutrons in groups >= WHAT(2) undergo non-analog absorption) - Default: 230 - WHAT(3): non-analogue survival probability - WARNING: Only experts should use non-analogue absorption, the default can be dangerous! - If no LOW-BIAS card is given non-analogue absorption depends on the DEFAULT card cf. manual - The change of weight of the particle is taken into account (cf. lecture about biasing)